 Master Gardeners are required to donate 20 hours of volunteer service a year, to maintain their Master Gardener status.
 Volunteer opportunities include: working in the neighborhood garden, giving garden talks to schools, manning Info-Booths, telephone and office work, presenting gardening topics to civic groups, researching and writing grants, fair judging, fund raising, land research, and other opportunities as they present themselves.

-For more information on becoming a Master Gardener or to register for Level 1 or Level 2 classes you can print the appropriate application below or contact Amy Grandpre, Yellowstone County Master Gardener Coordinator, by e-mail or phone (256-2828).
+For more information on becoming a Master Gardener, those interested in Level 1 classes must contact Amy Grandpre, Yellowstone County Master Gardener Coordinator, by e-mail or phone (256-2828).
+For those interested in Level 2 classes, please print off the application below and mail with a check to the Yellowstone County Extension Office.

-Level 1 Training - Introduction to the MSU Extension Master Gardener Program
+Level 1 Registration - Introduction to the MSU Extension Master Gardener Program

 Soils & Fertility